microsoft/vscode-docs/tutorials/functions-extension/create-app.md

 ## Run the application

 Upon creating the Function App, the necessary VS Code launch configuration was added to your project.
-To run the project locally, simply hit F5.
+To run the project locally, simply hit `F5`.
 This will launch and attach to the Azure Functions host - this is the same runtime that runs on Azure so you can be sure that your code runs the same locally as it does when deployed.

-Hit F5 to launch the debugger.
+Hit `F5` to launch the debugger.
 Output from the Functions Core tools is displayed in the VS Code terminal window.
-Once the host has started up, the local URL for your Function is written out.
-Super+Click the URL to open it in your browser.
+Once the host has started up, the local URL for your Function is written out. `Super+Click` the URL to open it in your browser.

 ![Functions Launch](images/functions-extension/functions-vscode-f5.png)